Griezmann scores to keep Atletico in hunt with Barcelona

 SEVILLA SLIPS

-Third-placed Sevilla lost 2-0 at Athletic Bilbao, ending its unbeaten run of nine rounds in a row.
+Third-placed Sevilla lost 2-0 at Athletic Bilbao, ending its unbeaten run in nine rounds.

 Bilbao forward Inaki Williams scored both goals for the hosts to help lift them out of the relegation zone.